The Pueblo Tai Chi Club

 Beginners Tai Chi Instruction: For those new to tai chi, with detailed instruction, Beginners learn the Tai Chi 10 Form.
 This basic form provides a sound foundation for learning the fundamental principles of tai chi practice along with stress reduction and the harmonizing of chi energy (Qi Gong).
 Beginners then learn the Simplified Yang style 24 Short Form.
 This form is the most practiced Tai Chi movement form in the world and the form most used for conducting Tai Chi Health and Wellness Studies that document the many benefits of doing Tai Chi.

-Advanced students learn the Traditional 108 Yang Style Long Form (left and right style) and higher level internal integration of tai chi principles and methods of practice
+Advanced students learn the Traditional 108 Yang Style Long Form (left and right style) and the higher level internal integration of tai chi principles and methods of practice.

 The Pueblo Tai Chi Club also offers:

-San Sau - The Yang Style 88 Two Person Application Form.
-With this high level Yang form students learn 44 moves for Side A and Side B and then match and blend Sides A and Side B together with a partner in a safe,fluid dancelike manner for understanding the applications of the postures contained in the tai chi solo hand forms
+San Sau (Dispersing Hands) - The Yang Style 88 Two Person Application Form.
+With this high level Yang form students learn 44 moves for Side A and Side B and then match and blend Sides A and Side B together with a partner in a safe, fluid, dancelike manner showing applications of the postures contained in the tai chi solo hand forms

 Beginners, Intermediate and Advanced classes are two evenings during the week from 6:30 pm - 8:00 pm & Saturday mornings 8:30 am - 10:00 am.